MSallermann/chemfit/docs/src/usage/objective_functions.rst

 The ``MultiEnergyObjectiveFunction``
 ##############################################

-:py:class:`scme_fitting.multi_energy_objective_function.MultiEnergyObjectiveFunction` is used in much the same way as it's single energy counterpart.
+:py:class:`chemfit.multi_energy_objective_function.MultiEnergyObjectiveFunction` is used in much the same way as it's single energy counterpart.
 The only difference is that, instead of a single configuration/energy pair, it supports multiple - leading to an objective function value of

 .. math::